asdat3/Huntwithaim/README.md

 > * [Installation Guide](./Instructions.md)
 > * Open menu key - **Insert**

-To Update: Change the SystemGlobalEnvironment Offset in SDK/Environment.h https://github.com/IntelSDM/HuntDMA/blob/67f7d5836460807b2686d123deeada08e5c76618/HuntDMA/SDK/Environment.h#L6
-This will likely be on [UnknownCheats](https://www.unknowncheats.me/forum/other-fps-games/350352-hunt-showdown.html) a day after any updates.
-Just go to the last page and someone will have posted it after an update.

 ## Fixed and Supported Features
 * Player ESP
   * Name